vezel-dev/celerity/doc/index.md

 **Celerity** is expression-oriented, multi-paradigm, and features optional type checking.
-Some notable features are pattern matching, first-class functions with closures, opt-in mutability, explicit error propagation, concurrency based on lightweight agents, and non-suspending garbage collection.
+Some notable features are pattern matching, first-class functions with closures, opt-in mutability, explicit yet terse error propagation, concurrency based on lightweight agents, and non-suspending garbage collection.